tangotargeting/tango-ios-old/Readme.md

 3. Add Tango.framework to Embedded binaries.
 Go to your_projectTarget -> General and hit + button from Embedded Binaries to add Tango framework.
 4. Create an iOS 10 NotificationServiceExtension using [iOS 10 Rich Notifications guide](https://github.com/tangotargeting/tango-ios#ios-10-rich-notifications).
 5. Download [TangoRichNotification.framework](https://github.com/tangotargeting/TangoRichNotifications/tree/master/TangoRichNotification.framework)
-5. Drag TangoRichNotification.framework into your notification extension group.
+5. Drag TangoRichNotification.framework into your notification extension group and add it also to Embedded binaries of your project.
 6. Strip the framework before App Store submission, read [this](#strip-framework-before-app-store-submission) guide for more details.

 ### Install with CocoaPods